TRELLIS CAPITAL L3C — Fund Manager

-Dave is the Director of Farmer Training at Glynwood, an agricultural non-profit in Cold Spring, NY.
+Dave is the Director of Farm Stewardship at Glynwood, an agricultural non-profit in Cold Spring, NY.
 He is responsible for Glynwood’s farm apprentice program and serves start-up farm businesses through the Hudson Valley Farm Business Incubator.
-Dave also contributes to regional farm education and land access efforts, and coordinates on-farm composting and soil fertility for Glynwood’s vegetable operation, pastures and hayfields.
+Dave also contributes to regional farm education and land access efforts, and develops Glynwood's land use strategies to ensure best management practices.
 Dave holds a Bachelor of Arts in Political Science from Susquehanna University and a Certificate in Nonprofit Management from Purchase College.

 Stephen Filler -

 Steve Filler, an attorney with business and financing expertise, has a deep commitment to sustainable agriculture.
 He leads legal and business development at Joule Assets, a firm focusing on energy reduction, community choice aggregation and community solar.
 He has worked with start-ups, established businesses, investors and non-profits to create innovative legal/financing structures aligning the interests of businesses and all stakeholders.
 Steve co-founded CSRHub which provides corporate social responsibility ratings of nearly 5,000 companies.

 Timothy Biello (Farmer Seat) -